DannyMcwaves/trackly-app-electron/README.md

 **userId:** ID of a currently logged in user to the desktop application
 **createA:** UTC representation of a timestamp, when the activity file was created.
 **events:** Array of events that happen in an application.
-At the moment there are two events possible, `startLogging` and `stopLogging` with respective timestamps in UTC format.
+At the moment there are two events possible, `startLogging` and `stopLogging` with respective URC timestamps in ISO format.

 `startLogging` occurs when user presses the tracking button and `stopLogging` when pause/stop button is pressed.